Termination and Severance

 Termination for Cause

-The consequences of the termination of your employment may be further exacerbated by an allegation of cause or substantial wrongdoing.
+The consequences of the termination of your employment may be further worsened by an allegation of cause or substantial wrongdoing.
 Such an allegation can be disastrous to your reputation and ability to find new employment.
 This allegation will, if left undefended, result in the extinguishment of your right to severance and the disentitlement to employment insurance.

 Get advice now!